TheMarlboroMan/libdansdl2/README.md

 ## TODO:

-- Do real camera checking.
-Now it's fucked up.
-- Restore rotation calculation for stuff, so we can do better camera work.
-- Integrate the zooming better.
 - What about "establecer_posicion" on primitives?.
 Does it behave?.
 Should it?.
 	- It should move the origin and recalculate the position.
 	- Width and height could be ignored or could scale the thing.